KenyuOsadaOfSureDesigns/ScrollWithTilt/README.md

 when the device detect tilt by using gravity sensor, create and dispatch motion event to onTouchListener. path of the pointer is determined by values of sensor events.

-if the divice is __shaked__ (this means, the device detects tilt motion of which angular velocity is sufficiently large), then scrolling velocity is boosted.
+if the divice is __shaken__ (this means, the device detects tilt motion of which angular velocity is sufficiently large), then scrolling velocity is boosted.

 acceleration of the pointer equals sum of component of gravitational acceleration on the reference plane (i.e. _sliding_ acceleration on the plane) and viscous acceleration.